jackbdu/Intro-ML-Arts-IMA-Summer24/05-training-a-neural-network/README.md

 1. Watch [Machine Learning for Human Creative Practice](https://vimeo.com/287094397) by Dr. Rebecca Fiebrink at Eyeo 2018.
 Write a response to the following question posed by Dr. Fiebrink:
     - How can machine learning support people's existing creative practices?
 Expand people's creative capabilities?
-2. Dream up and design the inputs and outputs of a real-time machine learning system for interaction and audio/visual performance.
-This could be an idea well beyond the scope of what you can do in a weekly exercise.
-3. Create your own p5.js sketch that trains a model with real-time interactive data.
+2. Create your own p5.js sketch that trains a model with real-time interactive data.
 This can be a prototype of the aforementioned idea or a simple exercise where you run this week's code examples with your own data.
 Here are some exercise suggestions:
     - Try to invent more elegant and intuitive interaction for collecting real-time data beyond clicking buttons.
     - What other real-time inputs might you consider beyond mouse position, image pixels, or face/pose/hand tracking?
 Could you use real-time sensor data?
     - What other real-time outputs might you consider beyond color or sound modulation?
 Could the output be a physical computing device?
 Multiple outputs like R, G, B values?